alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/managing_published_data.md

 1. Sign into the [Data Publisher](https://ckan.publishing.service.gov.uk/) and find the dataset you want to amend.
 1. Select **Manage**.

-You can then either edit the metadata for the dataset or select **Add data** to add additional information to add new data to an existing dataset.
+You can then either edit the metadata for the dataset or select **Add data** to add new data to an existing dataset.

 Do not create new datasets for data you publish regularly, for example monthly spend data.
-Instead, create one dataset and add new data to it.
+Instead, create a single dataset and add new data to it.
 This will help users find all monthly datasets published together rather than having to search through a large number of similar datasets.

 ## Unpublishing data